curiosity81/stringwallet/README.md

 - test.sh \<file\>:
   Returns funds of addresses generated from strings using blockchain.info.
 Each line represents a string.
 - makelib.sh:
   Creates random list of 1000 words from some dictionary and removes german umlauts.
 Adapt it correspondingly.
 Intended to create lists of words, which can be printed out.
-From this list, 16 to 20 or even more words can be selected to represent a new passphrase string for a stringwallet.
+From this list, 16 to 20 or even more words can be selected to represent a new passphrase string for a string wallet.
 - makepassphrase.sh \<number of iterations\> \<number of words\>:
   Creates \<number of words\> words and the corresponding keys via \<number of iterations\> hashing rounds.
 The last four words are used as checksum.
 Checksum is not necessary for deriving the private key.
 See examples below.
 - testpassphrase.sh \<number of iterations\> \<passphrase\>: